thiagohrcosta/shop_car_challenge/README.md

 # CHALLENGE
 ## How to run this program?
-To run this program you will need to open the terminal and type in the folder where the file was extract the following comand:
+To run this program you will need to open the terminal and type in the folder where the file was extract the following command:

     ruby shop_cart.rb